Julian/Ivoire/FAQ.rst

 You're right, it probably isn't.
-To be honest, I haven't used RSpec much personally, but I respect that it makes a few Ruby programmers I know excited about testing, and I also like the way its tests look, so I figure there may be some benefit in having something that imitates it in some small way.
+To be honest, I haven't used RSpec much personally, but I respect that it makes a few Ruby programmers I know excited about testing, and I also like the way its tests look, so I figure there may be some benefit in having something that imitates it in even some small way.

 If there's something specific that you think should be implemented though, feel free to implement or suggest it!